Why is it important to understand Hearthstone’s Pity Timer when buying packs. How to buy multiple Hearthstone packs with gold explained.

 When you open a Hearthstone pack, there are some basic rules to protect you from being super unlucky.
 Some are crystal clear, others not so much.
 One of those protection systems Hearthstone put in place is the Pity Timer.

-Hearthstone Packs have a specific drop rate for Legendaries and Epics cards.
+Hearthstone Packs have a specific average drop rates for each card rarity.
 According to a Hearthstone article, Legendaries drop at a rate of 1 in 20 card packs, while Epics can be obtained every 5 card packs, both cases on average.

 So, this is the theory, but why is Hearthstone’s Pity Timer important when opening packs?
-Well, the Pity Timer is the way Hearthstone assures you that you can’t be too unlucky.
-So, while statistically, you could open 60 packs without a Legendary dropping, Hearthstone hard caps that at a maximum of 40 packs.
+Well, the Pity Timer is the way Hearthstone assures you that you can't be too unlucky.
+So, while statistically, you could open 60 packs without a Legendary dropping.
+To prevent that, Hearthstone guarantees a Legendary card every 40 packs.

 The same happens for Epic cards, where Hearthstone’s Pity Timer guarantees players that they will get at least one every 10 packs.